cuplsensor/cuplcodec/docs/specification/impl.rst

    :cpp:func:`ndef_writepreamble()` reads :cpp:member:`smplintervalmins` and converts it to a base64 string.

-   `decode_timeinterval` takes the base64 encoded sample interval and converts it back into an integer.
+   :meth:`decode_timeinterval` takes the base64 encoded sample interval and converts it back into an integer.